-Dubbed as the Most Beautiful Waterfalls of the World, the Victoria Falls in Zambia resembles the waterfalls found in fantasy world movies and video games.
-The waters cascade in a towering height of 108 meters and the surrounding nature is vibrant and thriving.
+Dubbed the Most Beautiful Waterfalls of the World, the Victoria Falls in Zambia resembles the waterfalls found in fantasy world movies and video games.
+The waters cascade at a towering height of 108 meters, and the surrounding nature is vibrant and thriving.
 It is an absolutely awe-inspiring sight of nature.

-The tops of the curtain of waters are known as the Devil’s Pool which is a natural rock swimming pool on the ledge of the falls.
-You can possibly take a swim on Devil’s Pool if you dare to.
+The tops of the curtain of waters are known as the Devil’s Pool, a natural rock swimming pool on the ledge of the falls.
+You can possibly take a swim in Devil’s Pool if you dare to.

-The small island nation of Maldives is a bucket list travel destination of itself.
-It is surrounded by clear turquoise waters with pristine beaches and over-the-water wooden huts.
+The small island nation of Maldives is a bucket list travel destination in itself.
+It is surrounded by clear turquoise waters, pristine beaches, and over-the-water wooden huts.
 But if we’re being specific, the beautiful Sea of Stars in Vaadhoo shouldn’t be missed.

 Angkor Wat in Cambodia

-Every traveler should be able to visit and personally sample 12th century Khemer architecture through this temple city.
-The actual temple-mountain is surrounded by a 5-kilometer moat.
-During sunset, the temple is reflected into the beautiful waters of this moat.
+Every traveler should be able to visit and personally sample 12th-century Khmer architecture through this temple city.
+The actual temple mountain is surrounded by a 5-kilometer moat.
+During sunset, the temple is reflected in the beautiful waters of this moat.